12StarsMedia/candidio-api-documentation/source/includes/api/_users.md

-workspaces | Workspaces a user is a member of. owned_productions | Productions the user created. shared_productions | Productions shared with a user. owned_projects | Projects the user created. shared_projects | Projects shared with the user.
+workspaces | Workspaces a user is a member of. owned_productions | Productions the user created. shared_productions | Productions shared with a user. owned_video_series | Video Series the user created. shared_video_series | Video Series shared with the user.

 #### Available Scopes